skip to content

 Tips for succeeding in the application or selection process

 You must tailor your experience very explicitly to the specific organisation, team and role.
-Hard evidence to back up your claim that you have the skills is essential as you need to be able to prove that you are the best candidate - globally.
+Hard evidence to back up your claim that you have the skills is essential as you need to be able to prove that you are the best candidate – globally!
+As mentioned above, the recruitment criteria are very strict so be sure to provide evidence that you meet them all.

 What Cambridge offers to help with this career